BasGame1/Pixelify-Next/CODE_OF_CONDUCT.md

-# Code of Conduct - PIXELIFY MAGISK MODULE
+# Code of Conduct - PIXELIFY NEXT MAGISK MODULE

 ## Our Pledge